 Currently I am a proud husband, father, Texan Democrat, and practicing business lawyer.
 Married for 12 years, my wife and I are proud parents of two smart and energetic girls who attend elementary school in Flower Mound.
 As a father I want to pass down the values that I learned as a child: to love people wherever they are, to yearn for justice, mercy, and equality, and to value the inherent dignity of the human soul.

 These are the reasons I'm running for Congress!
-My team and I are fired up, and like you, we're working hard so the entire district can bid farewell to Burgess.
+My team and I are fired up, and like you, we're working hard to flip this district.
 I invite you join me in this effort.
-Let us rise up and take District 26 together.
-Let’s teach Michael Burgess how to say goodbye.